SCAM ALERT—It has come to our attention that scammers are using IRSA's identity to scam potential immigrants overseas. More information

 Francophone settlement organization

-All employment and career resources offered at IRSA are available to Francophone clients through Francophone staff members or interpreters.
-In addition, if you are an immigrant who communicates in French at an intermediate or higher level, EAS staff will refer you to the organization that specializes in assisting Francophone immigrants.
+If you are an immigrant who communicates in French, EAS staff will refer you to the organization that specializes in assisting Francophone immigrants.

 DiverseCity Multicultural Street Festival: Promotion or showcase opportunity